-When emailing instructors and staff, include your full name, your student ID number, and the class you are in.
-Please follow a formal email format and be as clear, concise, professional and polite as possible.
-Use your Langara email account.
+When emailing faculty and staff include your full name, your student ID number, and the class you are in.
+Please follow a formal email format and be as polite as possible.
 Allow 3-5 days for a response and remember that your instructors have many students in their classes.